HomeStreaming & TVNBA

 Getting the NBA app running on your iPad and iPhone

 Two settings are worth changing before your first game.
 First, set your favorite teams under your profile so the Home feed leads with their scores instead of a generic league view.
 Second, open notification settings and turn off the firehose.
 By default the app pings you for close games across the entire league, which on an iPhone gets noisy fast.
-We narrowed alerts down to game start, final score, and red-hot moments for two teams, and it felt far more like a personal feed.
+We narrowed alerts down to game start, final score, and red-hot moments for two teams, and it felt far more like a personal feed than a scoreboard shouting at you.

 The features that actually matter once the game tips off